remind101/homebrew-formulae/README.md

 # Remind Utilities

-This is a [Homebrew](http://brew.sh/) tap that includes a bunch of utilities that we use at Remind.
+This is a [Homebrew](http://brew.sh/) tap for utilities that we use at Remind.

 ## Install